Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Results

-The [C II] line and dust continuum emission distributions are resolved by the ALMA observations in both objects (see details for each object below).
-For each of the sources, we integrated the [C II] emission over the line-emitting channels to obtain velocity integrated maps.
-We then integrated the line intensity within the 2$\sigma$ contour region to get total line fluxes, and fitted the image with a two-dimensional (2D) Gaussian profile that, after deconvolution from the synthesized beam FWHM, yielded a deconvolved FWHM source size.
-The 2D fitting of the intensity map also gives a Gaussian peak position for the [C II] line emission.
-The fitting uncertainties of peak positions are $\sim$7 mas in both RA and DEC for SDSS J0129-0035, and 25 mas for SDSS J1044-0125.
-We fit the line spectrum with a Gaussian profile to measure the FWHM width of the [C II] emission line.
-We also measure the integrated flux densities, deconvolved FWHM source size, and 2D-Gaussian peak position of the continuum emission.
+The fitting uncertainties of the [C II] peak positions are $\sim$7 mas in both RA and DEC for SDSS J0129-0035, and 25 mas for SDSS J1044-0125.
 The positional uncertainties for the continuum images are $<$3 mas for both objects.
-The peak positions of the [C II] line and continuum emission are consistent with each other within the fitting errors.
-We also checked the coordinates of the optical quasars using the astrometric data from the Gaia mission \citep{lindegren18}.
+Thus, the peak positions of the [C II] line and continuum emission are consistent with each other within the fitting errors.
+We checked the coordinates of the optical quasars using the astrometric data from the Gaia mission \citep{lindegren18}.
 For SDSS J0129-0035, the quasar coordinates are RA=01$^{h}$29$^{m}$58.524$^{s}$, and DEC=-00$^d$35$'$39.77$''$ with an uncertainty of 149 mas in RA and 114 mas in DEC.
 Considering the coordinates uncertainties, the positions of [C II] and dust continuum peaks are marginally consistent with that of the optical quasar (Figure 1).
 The quasar coordinates for SDSS 1044-0125 are RA=10$^{h}$44$^{m}$33.041$^{s}$, and DEC=-01$^d$25$'$02.09$''$, with an uncertainty of 27 mas in RA and 20 mas in DEC.
-This is well consistent with the positions of the [C II] and dust continuum peaks of this object (Figure 4).
-We list the results in Table 1.
-The [C II] line fluxes and continuum flux densites of both objects are consistent within the calibration uncertanties with those from the low-resolution ALMA cycle 0 data \citep{wang13}.
-The ALMA data at $\rm 0.2''$ resolution reveal more detail on the spatial distribution and velocity field of the [CII]-emitting gas component in the quasar host galaxies.
+This is well consistent with the positions of the [C II] and dust continuum peaks of this object (Figure 1).

-{\bf SDSS J0129-0035.} We present the [C II] line and continuum intensity maps and line spectrum of this object in Figure 1.
-The clean beams are $\rm 0.25''\times0.18''$ for the line image and $\rm 0.22''\times0.16''$ for the continuum.
-The [C II] emission has a peak of $\rm 0.8\pm0.034\,Jy\,beam^{-1}\,km\,s^{-1}$ ($\rm SNR=23.5$) on the velocity-integragted line intensity map.
-This is 53\% of the peak value obtained with only the ALMA Cycle 0 data at a lower spatial resolution of $\rm FWHM\sim0.5''$ (Wang et al. 2013), and about 38\% of the total line flux (Table 1).
-The peak of the continuum emission is $\rm 1.6\pm0.02\,mJy$ ($\rm SNR=80$), which is 72\% of that from the low-resolution Cycle 0 peak and 56\% of the integrated continuum flux density (Table 1).
-Thus we consider that both the [C II] line and the dust continuum emission from this object are resolved.